randall-coding/cs2_server/tutorial.md

 ## Customize your server configuration

-You can add custom cs2 configuration files by changing the Dockerfile.
+You can add custom CS2 configuration files by changing the Dockerfile.
 Here is how to do that:
 * Download the open source repo for the game server https://github.com/randall-coding/cs2_server
-* Update the gamemode_casual_server.cfg or gamemode_competitive_server.cfg files located in the containerfs/ folder depending on your game_mode option.
+* Update the `gamemode_casual_server.cfg` or `gamemode_competitive_server.cfg` files located in the `containerfs/` folder depending on your game_mode option.
 * Rebuild the docker image and push to your own repository (make sure to add your github name instead of "my-github-name")
 <br>`docker build . -t ghcr.io/my-github-name/cs2_server`
 <br>`docker push ghcr.io/my-github-name/cs2_server`
 * Update the Acorn file to reference your new image.
-Replace ghcr.io/randall-coding/cs2_server with your image name.
+Replace `ghcr.io/randall-coding/cs2_server` with your image name.
 * Build the Acorn yourself using `acorn build -t cs2_server`
 * Push your new acorn image with `acorn run -n <some name> cs2_server`